jihbr/Predicting_Patient_Readmission/README.md

 A comprehensive project focused on analyzing and predicting 30-day hospital readmission rates.
 This repository includes cleaned datasets, data wrangling notebooks, exploratory data analysis, mediation analysis, and machine learning models for predictive insights.

-## Table of Contents

-Project Overview
-Repository Structure
-Features
-Installation
-Usage
-Results
-Contributing
-License
-Acknowledgments
-Project Overview

 The project aims to understand factors influencing hospital readmission rates, leveraging mediation analysis and machine learning models to uncover actionable insights.
 Data from multiple sources such as income, population, and readmission rates are used to explore relationships and predict outcomes.

 ## Key Questions:
-What socio-economic factors contribute to 30-day readmission rates?
+What socio-economic factors contribute to 30-day readmission rates?<br/>
-Does income mediate the relationship between population and readmission rates?
+Does income mediate the relationship between population and readmission rates?<br/>
-How can machine learning models improve the prediction of readmission rates?
+How can machine learning models improve the prediction of readmission rates?<br/>

 ## Repository Structure